Fire Extinguishers

 Fire extinguishers have one of the following classifications:

-• Class K, for extinguishing cooking fires involving oils or animal fats.
+• Class K - For extinguishing cooking fires involving oils or animal fats (known as Class F in the UK).

 Fire extinguishers put out the blaze through one of the following methods:

-• Carbon dioxide (CO2), which generates a cloud of gas that leaves little to no residue.
+• Carbon dioxide (CO2) generates a cloud of gas that leaves little to no residue.
+They're most effective for Class B and electrical fires.

-• Foam, a thicker material that, once in contact with the fuel source, halts the combustion process.
+• Foam is a thicker material that once in contact with the fuel source, halts the combustion process.
+This type works well for Class A and B fires.

-• Dry chemicals, including sodium bicarbonate, potassium bicarbonate or ammonium phosphate, which coat the fuel source to limit its exposure to the oxygen content in the air.
+• Dry chemicals - including sodium bicarbonate, potassium bicarbonate or ammonium phosphate - coat the fuel source to limit its exposure to the oxygen content in the air.
+Also known as dry powder fire extinguishers, they will fight Class A, B, C, electrical and some Class D fires.

-• Wet chemicals, which either reduce the temperature of the heat source or smother the fuel to prevent reignition.
+• Wet chemicals either reduce the temperature of the heat source or smother the fuel to prevent re-ignition.
+Use them on Class A, F and certain Class B fires.

 Shop Fire Extinguishers for Sale at Fire Safety USA